-Legal
+Legal Statement

-- This work represents the view of the author, and does not necessarily represent the view of IBM. - IBM, NUMA-Q, and Sequent are registered trademarks of International Business Machines in the United States, other countries, or both. - Pentium is a registered trademark of Intel Corporation or its subsidiaries in the United States and other countries. - Other company, product, and service names may be trademarks or service marks of others.
+- This work represents the view of the author, and does not necessarily represent the view of IBM. - IBM, NUMA-Q, and Sequent are registered trademarks of International Business Machines in the United States, other countries, or both. - Pentium is a registered trademark of Intel Corporation or its subsidiaries in the United States and other countries. - Linux is a registered trademark of The Open Group in the United States and other countries. - Other company, product, and service names may be trademarks or service marks of others.